quokka-astro/quokka/docs/parameters.rst

      - The ceiling on the absolute value of the fluid velocity in the simulation.
 Enforced through EnforceLimits.
    * - max_walltime
      - String
      - The maximum walltime for the simulation in the format DD:HH:SS (days/hours/seconds).
-After 90% of this walltime elapses, the simulation will stop and exit.
+After 90% of this walltime elapses, the simulation will automatically stop and exit.